sumurthy/Js-Spec-Gen/markdown/chartpointscollection.md

-# ChartPointsCollection Object (JavaScript API for Excel)
+# ChartPointsCollection Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 A collection of all the chart points within a series inside a chart.